cfpdx-401d5/hello-http/LAB2.md

 ## Directions

-Change the "interesting fact" route to use an random entry from an in-memory array (that has at least one seeded fact).
-See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random for how to generate a random number.
+Change the "interesting fact" route to return a list of all the interesting facts (maybe rename to `/facts` instead of `/fact`

 Add a post method for the `/fact` route that adds the posted body (if it exists) to the in-memory fact array.
-The post should return the new length of facts.
+The post should return the same info that was posted.

 ## Testing

-* Add a test that verifies that post works (post returns with correct number).
-Because the return is random, don't try and test that the posted fact appears in the `GET /fact` (though try it out manually).
+* Add tests for posting fact.
+Both the actual POST operation, and subsequent GET includes that fact.

+## Bonus

+Store your interesting facts in mongodb!
+(Don't worry about tests because you don't know how to drop db yet)

 ## Rubric